Where To Sell An Engagement Ring

 But you could have the process over and done with quickly.
 Most brokers already have buyers in mind before you walk in the door.
 It’s just a matter of finding the right buyer — whether that’s another store or a private client.

-Pawnbrokers aren’t known for providing the best prices, but if speed is your priority, then a pawnbroker could be your answer.
+Pawnbrokers aren’t known for providing the best prices, but if speed is your priority, then a pawnbroker could help you make cash today.

 Naturally, some pawnbrokers are more reputable than others – it’s always a good idea to check their Better Business Bureau rating or check for any reviews online.